-We’re working with a user researcher to understand how and why residents might use the service, but we’re also talking to Huntingdonshire staff and partner organisations to explore how the service fits with what’s happening now and how this will change when the service is live.
-The main tool we use to map this out and understand how the pieces fit together is a service blueprint.
+We worked with a user researcher to understand how and why residents might use the service, but we also talked to Huntingdonshire staff and partner organisations to explore how the service fits with what’s happening now and how this will change when the service is live.
+The main tool we used to map this out and understand how the pieces fit together is a service blueprint.

 What is a Service Blueprint?

 A service blueprint is a visualisation of the processes and parts that constitute a service.
 Originating in a 1984 Harvard Business Review article by G. Lynn Shostack, the service blueprint has gone on to become an essential service design tool.